Official advice for New Zealanders living and travelling overseas

 Crime

-Petty crime such as bag snatching and pick pocketing is common in France, particularly in and around major cities and tourist sites, airports and railway stations, hotel lobbies, public areas, and on public transport.
-Thieves of all age groups often work together and may distract victims and rob them while their attention is diverted.
+Petty crime such as bag and mobile phone snatching and pickpocketing is common in France, particularly in and around major cities and tourist sites, airports and railway stations, hotel lobbies, public areas, and on public transport.
+Thieves of all age groups often work together and may crowd or distract victims to rob them while their attention is diverted.

 We advise New Zealanders to be alert to their surroundings at all times and to never leave belongings unattended, even for brief periods.
-Theft from vehicles is also common, particularly unattended vehicles, but also at traffic lights, and rest stops and service stations on highways.
+Wear backpacks and handbags on your front in crowded areas.
+Theft from unattended vehicles is also common, but can also occur at traffic lights, and at rest areas or service stations along highways.
+Keep doors locked and valuables out of sight and if possible, have someone remain with the vehicle.

 General Travel Advice

-New Zealanders travelling or living in France should have a comprehensive travel insurance policy in place that includes provision for medical evacuation by air.
+New Zealanders travelling to France should have a comprehensive travel insurance policy in place that includes provision for medical evacuation by air.

 You must be able to prove your identity either by showing a valid document (e.g. passport) when asked by an officer of the law or within 4 hours at a police station.